Batik Paper Creations for Kids

 Don't try to "DIG" the paint out with the metal part of the brush (the sleeve), this won't work because it is watercolor, not thick paint like acrylic or tempura.
-Watercolor need water, (it says so in it's name), so wet your brush, scrap off the extra water so there won't be drips, and swirl the brush over the paint.
+Watercolor needs water, (it says so in its name), so wet your brush, scrape off the extra water so there won't be drips, and swirl the brush over the paint.
 The bristles or hair of the brush picks up the color.
 The more you swirl, the more color the hairs pick up.
 The metal part won't do this.
 Only the hair of the brush does this.

 Use more than one color in the background.
 I used purple, then red, then orange and even yellow.
 Paint right over the crayon drawing.
 The paint won't stick to it.
 If it beads up on your coloring, you can wipe it with a paper towel so there won't be dots of color sitting on top of your wax coloring.